anevero/computational_algebra/README.md

 * Arithmetic operators (including counting the product of matrices).
 * TLU decomposition (T stands for the rows permutations) for any square non-singular matrix.
-* LDL decomposition for square symmetric matriсes.
+* LDL decomposition for square symmetric matrices.
 * Solving the systems of the linear equations using TLU / LDL decomposition.
 * Counting the inverse matrix using TLU decomposition.